-MTS provides four types of seating at bus stops:
+MTS provides four (4) types of seating at bus stops:

-- 2.1.A Stand-alone benches: MTS maintains a contract with a vendor to install benches at bus stop locations, based on passenger volume or upon request.
+- 2.1.A Stand-alone benches: MTS maintains a contract with a vendor to install benches at bus stop locations within jurisdictions that have an agreement with MTS for bus stop furniture.
+Installation can be based on passenger volume or upon request.
 Space constraints on city sidewalks often limit the ability to install a bench.
-Some cities in MTS' service area install their own bus stop benches; While MTS works closely with the local jurisdictions, MTS does not have the ultimate authority over the placement, design, or location of these benches. - 2.1.B Shelter benches: MTS maintains a contract with a vendor to install shelters and benches at bus stop locations.
-Typically, a bench is installed at each shelter location, but MTS occasionally omits or removes the bench to increase circulation and queuing space for passengers, when working with local communities to resolve loitering issues. - 2.1.C Rapid/TransNet station benches: MTS maintains benches at Rapid and SuperLoop bus stops/stations with TransNet reimbursement for operating expenses. - 2.1.D Transit Center benches: off-street transit centers maintained by MTS and shared with Trolley service have benches located at or near the bus stops for use by bus passengers.
+Some cities in MTS' service area install their own bus stop benches; While MTS works closely with the local jurisdictions, MTS does not have the ultimate authority over the placement, design, or location of these benches. - 2.1.B Shelter benches: MTS maintains a contract with a vendor to install shelters and benches at bus stop locations within jurisdictions that have an agreement with MTS for bus stop furniture..
+Typically, a bench is installed at each shelter location, but MTS occasionally omits or removes the bench to increase circulation and queuing space for passengers, or when working with local communities to resolve loitering issues. - 2.1.C Rapid/TransNet station benches: MTS maintains benches at Rapid and SuperLoop bus stops/stations with TransNet reimbursement for operating expenses. - 2.1.D Transit Center benches: Off-street transit centers maintained by MTS and shared with Trolley service have benches located at or near the bus stops for use by bus passengers.